 In terms of what this tool can do.
 With this module, you can

-- Model either American-style or European-style waterfalls (read about American vs European waterfalls).
+- Model either American-style or European-style waterfalls (read the definition of American vs European waterfalls).

 - Use either hard or soft hurdles (read about soft hurdles)

 - Model soft hurdles using Sponsor Profit Catch Up and/or LP Clawback provisions

 - Assume the Sponsor contributes some or no capital

 - Set custom distribution percentages for each partner; by default distribution percentages are determined by a promote assumption, which is assumed to be paid by the partnership (read about promote calculations)